JockeJarre/VPinballX.starter/README.md

 # PRE and POST cmd files

-The two settings PREcmd and POSTcmd can be used to run windows batch cmd files before and after a certain table is opened.
+The settings PREPOSTactive, PREcmd and POSTcmd can be used to run windows batch cmd files before and after a certain table is opened.
-PREcmd It can be used to setup the stage for a certain table, loading pictures or whatever comes to mind.
+PREcmd can be used to setup the stage for a certain table, loading pictures or whatever comes to mind.
 And POSTcmd is then used to cleanup afterwards.
-As the default settings tells, it will search for a file called <tablename>.pre.cmd an call it if found.
+As the default settings tells, it will search for a file called <tablename>.pre.cmd and call it if found.
+If you start "Blood Machines (VPW 2022).vpx" it will try to find "Blood Machines (VPW 2022).pre.cmd" before starting the table.
+After the table has quit, "Blood Machines (VPW 2022).post.cmd" will be searched.
+It will also search for VPinballX.starter.pre/post.cmd and call it for every table started.
+Be sure to not start anything in these cmd batch files which block the script!